ModRef/ModRef.github.io/index.md

 At least one author of each accepted paper must attend the workshop.
 Please note that every workshop participant needs to be registered for the workshop.

-Past events of this workshop series can be found [here](https://www-users.cs.york.ac.uk/~frisch/ModRef/).
 Please feel free to [get in touch](mailto:kevin.leo@monash.edu) to express interest, to have an informal discussion, etc.

 ## <a name="importantDates"></a> Important Dates